 Work together to develop strategies to address gaps and issues in at-risk classifications.

 Utilize the State of California Succession Planning Model to assist in developing succession planning strategies.
-Once succession planning strategies have been developed, reincorporate them into the workforce plan as indicated in step 5.

 Review the data analysis findings from Phase 2 to categorize risks in terms of recruitment, retention, employee development, knowledge transfer, succession planning and ‘other’ if necessary.
 In particular the impact of separations on the classification.
 In alignment with the Workforce and Succession Plan Checklist | Text Only (RTF), in general, a relatively high Transfer Factor may signal a recruitment and/or retention risk in a classification, a relatively high Retention Factor may signal a retention risk, and a relatively high Retirement Factor may signal a succession planning risk.